DanMillerM2/UnstableSlopes/Coregistration.md

 quartiles to provide an estimate of the systematic bias and random error in the elevation-difference values.

-The calculations are performed by program align.
+The calculations are performed by program Align.

 <a href="#fig-medianErrorBefore" class="quarto-xref">Figure 2</a> shows
 median elevation difference values across the range of hillslope